Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: Thermodynamics

 \section{Thermodynamics}

-In this section, we would like to briefly discuss the thermodynamics of the $d$-dimensional AdS black holes surrounded by perfect fluid.
-The metric element (\ref{metric}) is invariant under the transformation $t\to -t$ and correspondingly we have a time-like Killing vector of the form $\xi^{\mu}=\delta{^\mu}{_t}$.
-The Killing vector $\xi^{\mu}$ is a null generator of the event horizon, i.e., $\xi{^\mu}\xi{_\mu}=0$, which in turn gives $g_{tt}\vert_{r=r_+}=g^{rr}\vert_{r=r_+}=f(r_+)=0$.
-This relation is used to determine the event horizon radius which has a complicated structure and cannot be solved analytically.
-The ADM mass $M$ is obtained by solving $f(r_+)=0$ in terms of the event horizon radius $r=r_h$.
+In this section, we discuss the thermodynamics of $d$-dimensional AdS black holes surrounded by a quintessence field.
+The metric element (\ref{metric}) is invariant under the transformation $t\to -t$, and correspondingly, we have a time-like Killing vector of the form $\xi^{\mu}=\delta{^\mu}{_t}$.
+The Killing vector $\xi^{\mu}$ is a null generator of the event horizon, satisfying $\xi{^\mu}\xi{_\mu}=0$.
+Consequently, we obtain the relation $g_{tt}\vert_{r=r_h}=g^{rr}\vert_{r=r_h}=f(r_h)=0$.
+This condition is used to determine the radius of the event horizon, which has a complex structure that cannot be solved analytically.
+The ADM mass $M$ is obtained by solving $f(r_h)=0$ in terms of the event horizon radius $r=r_h$.
 It is given by the expression